kelleytai/disambiguating-word-sense/README.md

 This project was part of the University of Toronto's Computational Linguistics course.

-There are two files in this projects:
+There is only file in this repository: leskoutput.txt
-1. lesk.py
-2. leskoutput.txt

-lesk.py includes only part of the code for the Lesk algorithm.
 Please e-mail me if you would like to review the whole code base.

-leskoutput.txt includes the output file when you run lesk.py.
+leskoutput.txt is the output file when you run my lesk.py (not provided) .

-To run lesk.py, you need NLTK.
-Download the latest version of NLTK.